Sciss/FileCache/README.md

 ## statement

 FileCache is a simple building block for the Scala programming language, managing a directory with cache files.
 It is (C)opyright 2013 by Hanns Holger Rutz.
 All rights reserved.
-This project is released under the [GNU Lesser General Public License](https://raw.github.com/Sciss/Processor/master/LICENSE) and comes with absolutely no warranties.
+This project is released under the [GNU General Public License](https://raw.github.com/Sciss/Processor/master/LICENSE) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

 ## linking